-Garden Making published 32 issues from 2010 to 2018 as well as a Container Gardening Guide.
+Garden Making published the 32 issues listed below from 2010 to 2018 as well as the Container Gardening Guide:

 No. 32 – Garden Solutions

 Released March 2018

 For our final print issue, we’ve posed a series of questions to Garden Making Guest Editor Stephen Westcott-Gratton who provided a range of suggestions and plant ideras that are a good fit for particular situations.
 Some of the scenarios:

 - I need more colour in early spring (more petals, more colour…)

 - What are a few easy-to-grow shrubs for a small space?